twosigma/beakerx/launcher/electron/README.md

 4. Put a copy of tools.jar in this folder.
 Get it from a similar place as OSX.

+(Only if you want to create an installer)
+5. Download Inno Setup 5, install it, and add its folder to your path (http://www.jrsoftware.org/isdl.php)

 Linux:

 1. Download electron-v0.29.2-linux-x64.zip from Electron's repo (https://github.com/atom/electron/releases) and put it in this folder.